 An allergy is an overactive response by the immune system to any external trigger, such as pollen, dust or certain foods.
 One of the connections between allergies and autoimmune diseases is that the body perceives something as a threat that isn’t and unnecessarily attacks it.
 Both allergies and autoimmune conditions cause similar symptoms, including swelling or redness, itchiness as well as feelings of fatigue and sickness.

-Allergies and autoimmune conditions are both the risk to environmental exposures in your home, office, or school.
+Allergies and autoimmune conditions like lupus are both the risk to environmental exposures in your home, office, or school.
 There are many culprits to poor indoor air quality, such as VOCs, dust mites, pet dander, pollen, and mold.
 By removing these environmental toxins, you can help remove some of the triggers to your reactions.

 Top 5 Indoor Air Pollution Environmental Toxins: